 One of the reasons couples therapists are focused on the high second marriage failure rate is that second marriages are increasingly common.

 Unfortunately, children have a ring-side seat on the acute marital distress that is often the direct result of these habitual response states.

 In my opinion, this acts as an emotional virus, as dysfunctionally habitual response states are transmitted vertically from generation to generation.

 Why do science-based couples therapists have such a keen interest in stepfamilies?

 Most second marriages are populated by children… and 67% of second Marriages in the USA fail.

 Second marriages are a hallmark of American optimism.
-And their tendency to fail places huge psychological stress on our kids.
+And their tendency to fail places substantial psychological stress on our kids.
 Americans believe in marriage and enter second marriages often.
 But most second marriage couples don’t seek out counseling ahead of time.